-Traveling exposes us to new experiences, but it can also expose our immune systems to unfamiliar diseases, ones not covered by routine vaccinations in our home countries.
+Traveling with kids exposes us to new family travel adventures, but it can also expose our immune systems to unfamiliar diseases, ones not covered by routine vaccinations in our home countries.
 For this reason, travel vaccines are a vital part of preparation for international travel to certain countries or regions of the world.

 What to Know about Travel Vaccinations

 According to the U.S. Centers for Disease Control (CDC), close to 2.4 million children from the United States travel internationally every year.
 And when it comes to illness, kids face similar risks as adults—but depending on their age, kids may not have even completed their routine vaccine schedule yet.
-And when it comes to vaccines for international travel, different recommendations sometimes apply to children.
+When you consider vaccines for international travel, different recommendations sometimes apply to children.

 TRAVEL WITH KIDS: When Do You Need a Child Travel Consent Form?